flexciton/git-gud/README.md

 </details>

 ### Adding to your latest commit
 This exercise will explore adding more content to your existing commit.
 This is very handy if you have already made a commit but forgot to include something that you subsequently need to add.
+Or for example if you get comments and feedback during a review, that you want to add to your code without creating additional commits.

 <details>
 <summary>Exercise</summary>